amspath/slidescape/README.md

-# Slideviewer
+# Slidescape

-Slideviewer is a whole-slide image viewer for digital pathology.
+Slidescape is a whole-slide image viewer for digital pathology.

 ## How to build